 About Dog-Friendly Go Boat London

-With Go Boat London you can hire self-drive electric boats to sail around Paddington, Little Venice and Regents Canal with up to 8 passengers (two-legged or four-legged) on board.
+With Go Boat London you can hire self-drive electric boats to sail around Paddington, Little Venice and Regents Canal with up to 8 passengers (two-legged or four-legged) on board but if your dog can sit on your lap then it doesn’t count towards the total.
 It is most definitely a unique experience and brilliant that it’s dog-friendly too!
 After a resounding success when Go Boat launched in Copenhagen, Go Boat came to London in 2017 and is proving to be a firm favourite on Londoner’s ‘Things to Do Lists’ especially as they are the only self-drive boating experience in London!

 As well as their dog-friendly ethos, Go Boat London have strong eco ethics too with 80% of the boats being made from recycled plastic and any wood on the boat sourced sustainably.